 Day 4: Getting up close with elephants in Minneriya

 Nothing feels like the excitement and thrill of seeing a wild elephant up close.
 Our jeep driver points out the dark back of an elephant behind the tall grass.
 He drives closer and soon we see it is not just one elephant, but a herd with several baby elephants.

 Minneriya has one of the largest populations of elephants in Sri Lanka.
 Every year in august they gather all together in Minneriya National Park.
 The rest of the year they actually wander around Minneriya and neighbouring parks.
 In Habarana they organise safari’s and the jeep drivers are very knowledgeable about the current whereabouts of them.

 I actually did not visit Minneriya national park itself, but the nearby Hurullu reserve as this was were most elephants were at this time.
 They are wild elephants, but quite used to visitors in their habitat.
 Due to conservation efforts the elephants are well protected and are not scared of people.
 With the jeeps you can get pretty close to them and the elephants will simply continue with whatever they are doing.

-To read more about Sri Lanka’s Wild parks read my post on Wild Sri Lanka: Minneriya, Uda Walawe or Yala
+To read more about Sri Lanka’s Wild parks read my post on Sri Lanka Safari: Minneriya, Uda Walawe or Yala

-Entrance fees: The entrance fees to Sigiriya (4200), Pollonaruwa(3500) and Anuradhapura (3250 = 25$) are high.
+The entrance fees to Sigiriya (4200), Pollonaruwa(3500) and Anuradhapura (3250) are high.
 Either calculate this into your budget or make some tough choices.

 Ellis is a travelblogger from the Netherlands with over 20 years of experience as an independent budget traveller in more than 50 countries.
 She has a Master degree in Cultural Anthropology and Global Health with a specialization in South Asian cultures and the Caucasus.